Lifailon/PowerShell.HardwareMonitor/README.md

 ### .NET Library via LibreHardwareMonitor

-To get data from all sensors, you need to run the console with 💡 **administrator privileges**
+💡 To get data from all sensors, you need to run the console with **administrator privileges**.
+Does not receive data from all sensors.

 ```PowerShell
 > Get-Sensor -Libre -Library | Where-Object Value -ne 0 | Format-Table